UrbnDeals/nextjs/README.md

 - [Axios](https://axios-http.com/)
 - [Tailwind CSS](https://tailwindcss.com/)

-## Getting Started & Installation

-For getting started with the template you have to follow the below procedure.
-First navigate to the `chawkbazar` directory.

 ### Step 1 : Configure your env file

 Within the project directory you'll find a `.env.local.template` file just rename it as `.env.local`.